PASSION AND PERFECTIONISM

 The only thing we can’t pre-book is the weather, and we strongly advise that you don’t let the fickle Scottish weather spoil your lovely day.
 If we do all we can to prepare, and plan that the day will be perfect for you because you are relaxed and not worried about anyone else, we will have done all we can.

-Boath House Hotel gardens and pond - be like the couple in the photo, relaxing with a bottle of prosecco and a beer - lots of sweet spots for your wedding around the gardens
+Boath House Hotel gardens and pond - be like the couple in the photo, relaxing with a bottle of prosecco - lots of sweet spots for your wedding around the gardens

 HOLDING THE VISION FOR YOUR BIG WHITE WEDDING